 The stem cells we use are called allogeneic mesenchymal stem cells and they are considered to be adult stem cells, not fetal or embryonic.
 These cells are harvested from donated human umbilical cords after normal, healthy births.
 Each mother is tested for infectious diseases and has her medical history screened.
 Proper written consent is obtained from each family prior to donation.

-Before they are cleared by the lab for treatments, all of the mesenchymal stem cells are screened for infectious diseases to International Blood Bank Standards.
+Before they are cleared by the lab for clinical investigations, all of the mesenchymal stem cells are screened for infectious diseases to International Blood Bank Standards.

 Only one in ten umbilical cords make it past our rigorous screening process.

-- Anyone can be treated since HUCT mesenchymal stem cells are immune system privileged.
+- Anyone can receive them since HUCT mesenchymal stem cells are immune system privileged.
 Human Leukocyte Antigen (HLA) matching is not necessary.

 - Allogeneic stem cells can be administered multiple times over the course of days in uniform dosages that contain high cell counts.

 - Umbilical cord tissue provides an abundant supply of mesenchymal stem cells.